-Economics 102.
-Elementary Economic Analysis II.
+√ Economics 102. ⊟ementary Economic Analysis II.
 3 hrs.; 3 cr.
 Prereq: ESL 130 or equivalent; Mathematics 010 or 100; Reading 110 or equivalent.

 Introduction to the principles of economic analysis, policies, and institutions with emphasis on allocation of resources, trade and the distribution of income through the price system.